 Martha Madero of Grou added that “adding interactive content to the blog post let’s the user spend more time and interact with it to develop a better understanding and generate a deeper interest in the topic.”

-“Interactivity is one of the best ways to keep visitors on your website,” said Jacob Dayan of Finance Pal, “especially within blog posts.
+“Interactivity is one of the best ways to keep visitors on your website,” said Jacob Dayan of Community Tax and Finance Pal, “especially within blog posts.
 Instead of just reading block after block of text, have them interact with a short video, a quiz, or an embedded tool or calculator.”

 Ben Johnston of Sagefrog Marketing Group expanded, saying, “Interactive elements that expand on the query users are finding your blog for are likely to keep their interest, and subsequently their eyes, on your page for a longer period of time.”